ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

   under work.
 It aims at providing a good integration with containerized applications.

-* Project [Kube-Knark](https://github.com/chen-keinan/kube-knark) uses the Pcap
+* Project [Kube-Knark](https://github.com/chen-keinan/kube-knark) uses the pcap
-  capture format and eBPF programs monitor the calls to the Kubernetes API and the changes to the configuration files for the primary node, so as to help detect rogue applications that would attempt to change that configuration.
+  capture format and eBPF programs to monitor calls to the Kubernetes API and changes to the configuration files for the primary node, so as to help detect rogue applications that would attempt to change that configuration.

 * [QEMU-CSD](https://github.com/Dantali0n/qemu-csd) is “full stack prototype to